asaganowski/Fit-app/README.md

 * [Learn More](#learn-more)

 ## General info
 This project was created to practice ReactJS.
-Content is close to me, because I love sport activity.
-I regularly go to the gym and I am trying to eat healthy.

 ## Stack Technology
 Project was created with: